sktime/tsfm-onnx/README.md

-# Forecasting foundation models in the browser - do-it-yourself
+# Forecasting foundation models in the browser

+#### do-it-yourself companion to the article "Freeing Forecasting Foundation Models from Artificial Gateway Fees"

 #### by [Siddharth](@Siddharth7113) and [Tobias Pitters](@closechoice) ([`sktime`](https://www.sktime.net))